-All funding decisions are made by the CFI Board of Directors at one of their triannual meetings.
+All funding decisions for the infrastructure component of a partnership proposal are made by the CFI Board of Directors at one of their triannual meetings and are contingent upon a positive decision from the partnering organization for the research component of the proposal.
 Following the meeting, the applicant institutions will receive the review materials for their proposals.